 Dollars and litigation worries aside, there’s another cost to not reporting an injury – the human cost.
-We could site study after study, but do we really need to?
-Injured employees want to know they are being care for; they want to know their injury means something to the owners and supervisors for whom they work.
+We could cite study after study, but do we really need to?
+Injured employees want to know they are being cared for; they want to know their injury means something to the owners and supervisors for whom they work.
 It’s really that simple.

 And there’s a side benefit, but this should not be the reason you reach out – when employees feel cared for and well-treated, they are quicker to return to work, and far less likely to litigate.

 The facts are clear – if you wait to report an injury, your costs will go up along with the potential of litigation.

 There really isn’t an excuse to delay.
 Most insurance carriers and TPAs have some type of online reporting tool, and although they may not be great software applications (in many cases they are downright terrible), they still provide the ability to report an injury in a timely manner.

 Some reporting services, like ClaimCompass, allow you to use either an online application, a call center, a fax data-entry service, or their new mobile app.
 Claims reported through ClaimCompass can be sent to any carrier, TPA, or to any claim system.

 Other software applications offer far more than just claim reporting.
 They offer full-service claims and risk administration tools, giving you the ability to not only report a claim but to manage the entire claims process.